Certified Nursing Assistant Program

 - Georgia Nurse Aide Certification Exam: $112 (Not Included in Fees)

 Students may obtain sponsorship through a Nursing Home or Vocational Rehab before beginning class and the tuition and other fees will be waivered.
-Student’s utilizing the sponsorship programs must have a “letter of intent” signed by the facility administrator by the second session of class.
+Student’s utilizing the sponsorship program must have a “letter of intent” signed by the facility administrator by the second session of class.

 Application Fee: Fifty Dollars $50.00 (Non-Refundable)